mongodb-js/dataset-generator/README.md

 ## Purpose of this project

 With the explosion of data volume and availability, users are transitioning their focus to analysis and data-mining on these vast datasets.
 We believe MongoDB is ideally positioned to provide the backbone to meet these market needs.
 While several users have already begun to exploit this, it requires substantial sunk costs including mapping the aggregation framework to their current mental model, designing efficient schemas, and acquiring datasets for prototyping.
 Work to humanize the aggregation framework is already underway.
 We believe supplying users with example schemas for common use cases, such as user activity streams, time series data, and entity management, and more importantly, corresponding datasets for prototyping will establish MongoDB as a leader in this emerging market.

+## Change log

+### 0.1.0 - Jul.
+23, 2014
+First release!

+### 0.1.1 - Jul.
+23, 2014
+* Fixed bug that causes `mongodb-datasets` command crash
+* Updated README to include all features

+### 0.1.2 - Jul.
+24, 2014
+* Fixed bug that causes inconsistent content if `this.<embedded doc>` is used

+### 0.1.3 - Jul.
+24, 2014
+* Changed `Double` to `Number` to hide Javascript's `Number` constructor
+* Added shortcuts `N, D, O, B` for `Number, Date, ObjectID, Boolean``

 ## License